pbrotoisworo/tweet2map/README.md

 ```
 In this case, I'm typing in the full path of the Python 3 interpreter I use from the Anaconda distribution for my Python 3 interpreter then I put in the Tweet2Map path.
 The following line is the full path of the Python 2 interpreter then the ArcPy script I use to run the spatial join.

 Now let's get to running the script and adding new locations.
+Here is my workflow for running the script and adding new locations.

 ![1](https://i.imgur.com/R5p4TpA.png)